 When you’re shopping for a used car, it’s important that you check the vehicle for an outstanding lien.
-Statistically, it’s pretty common for a car to have a lien – 45 percent of vehicles searched in Canada have a lien registered against them – and if you don’t know about a lien before you buy, you could be on the hook for the consequences.
+Statistically, it’s pretty common for a car to have a lien – over 40 percent of vehicles searched in Canada have a lien registered against them – and if you don’t know about a lien before you buy, you could be on the hook for the consequences.
 To help you make an informed decision when you’re buying a used car, we’ve outlined what a lien actually is and why it matters to you.

 What is a lien?